 Reaching More Guests

-Adding accessibility features to your STR can open the doors to a wider audience.
-Features like wider doorways and barrier-free bathrooms help create a welcoming space for everyone, including individuals with mobility challenges.
-These thoughtful additions can lead to higher occupancy rates and encourage guests to return, knowing your property meets their needs.
+Adding accessibility features opens doors to a wider audience, including individuals with mobility challenges, seniors, and families.
+These features can lead to higher occupancy rates and encourage guests to return.

 Legal Protection and Financial Incentives

-On top of that, the Business ACCESS-Ability Grant Program offers a financial boost, covering up to two-thirds of eligible costs for accessibility improvements.
+The Business ACCESS-Ability Grant Program offers a financial boost, covering up to two-thirds of eligible costs for accessibility improvements.
 Grants can go as high as $50,000, making upgrades more affordable.
-For instance, a $30,000 renovation could cost you as little as $10,000 out of pocket.
-Eligible expenses include practical features like ramps, accessible bathrooms, automatic door openers, and accessible parking.
-The program also supports improvements in signage, assistive technologies, web design, and universal design training.
-To make the most of this opportunity, it’s a good idea to consult with a Business ACCESS-Ability program officer to ensure your upgrades meet the program’s requirements [7].
+A $30,000 renovation could cost you as little as $10,000 out of pocket.
+Eligible expenses include ramps, accessible bathrooms, automatic door openers, accessible parking, signage, assistive technologies, web design, and universal design training.

 Better Reputation and Property Value

-Accessibility doesn’t just benefit your guests - it can also enhance your property’s reputation and value.
 Inclusive STRs often receive glowing reviews, which can lead to more bookings and stronger word-of-mouth recommendations.
-Over time, these upgrades can increase your property’s market appeal and overall value, making it a smart investment.
+Over time, these upgrades can increase your property's market appeal and overall value.

 Conclusion: Accessibility as a Smart Move for Your STR

-If the idea of a full overhaul feels overwhelming, start small.
-Focus on one or two impactful changes - such as adding a ramp or upgrading your bathroom facilities - and build from there.
-For guidance, Casa Scotia’s management services can help you navigate compliance requirements while optimising your property’s earning potential.
+Accessibility upgrades benefit everyone.
+Features like lever-style door handles, better lighting, and clear pathways make life easier for parents with strollers, seniors, and travellers with heavy luggage.
+If the idea of a full overhaul feels overwhelming, start small with one or two impactful changes and build from there.
+For guidance, Casa Scotia's management services can help you navigate compliance requirements while optimizing your property's earning potential.

 What are some affordable accessibility upgrades I can make to ensure my short-term rental meets Nova Scotia's standards?